qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

 ## Caddy with a sub-path

-In case you already have a site, and you want Gitea to share the domain name, you can setup Caddy to serve Gitea under a sub-path by adding the following to your server block in your Caddyfile:
+In case you already have a site, and you want RIA Hub to share the domain name, you can setup Caddy to serve RIA Hub under a sub-path by adding the following to your server block in your Caddyfile:

 ```apacheconf
 git.example.com {